AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/assignment-sequence-and-conditional.md

 In order to compute the precondition of the assignment we have replaced each occurrence of $x$ in the postcondition by the assigned value $E = 43*c$.
-If our programme were of the form:
+If our program were of the form:

 ```c
 int c = 6 ;